The Oklahoma Shared Clinical and Translational Resources

 The OCTSI CRU assists medical providers to identify and conduct clinical research opportunities in Oklahoma.

-ECHO Grant Awarded to OUHSC
+ECHO Grant Awarded to OUHC

-The OCTSI has partnered with the OUHSC Department of Pediatrics and been awarded a grant from the National Institutes of Health to develop the Oklahoma Pediatric Clinical Trial Network.
+The OCTSI has partnered with the OUHC Department of Pediatrics and been awarded a grant from the National Institutes of Health to develop the Oklahoma Pediatric Clinical Trial Network.
 This network will be part of the IDeA States Pediatric Clinical Trials Network that is participating in the Environmental Impacts of Child Health Outcomes (ECHO) Program to effectively investigate the impacts of environmental exposures from the womb through later years in a child’s life.
-The Principal Investigator of this award is Dr. Paul Darden, Chief of General and Community Pediatrics at OUHSC.
+The Principal Investigator of this award is Dr. Paul Darden, Chief of General and Community Pediatrics at OUHC.

-Listening Session for AI/AN Inclusion in All of Us Program
+Listening Session for AI/AN Incorporation in All of Us Program

 The Southern Plains Tribal Health Board, the Oklahoma delegation from the National Institutes of Health (NIH) Tribal Advisory Committee, and the All of Us Research Program are hosting a listening session on Tuesday, October 22, 2019 in Oklahoma City, OK.